drekka/Alchemic/README.md

 ## Object names

 Objects automatically have a matching name generated when they are registered.
-By using the `ACWithName(...)` macro, this name can be used later to locate them.
+By adding the `ACWithName(...)` macro, this name can be used later to locate them.
 By default, the name is the name of the class.
 But sometimes it's handy to provide your own name.

 Using a custom name, we can specify the exact one we want when dealing with multiple registrations.
 For example, we might register several `NSDateFormatter` objects with Alchemic and give them names like *'JSON date formatter'*, *'DB date formatter'*, etc. Then later, when we need a `NSDateFormatter`, we can inject the correct one by using `ACWithName(...) ` as part of the injection.